 At the time we issue the complying development certificate we will provide you the following accompanying documentation:

 - A list of inspections required to be undertaken during construction phase.

-- Fees associated with our role as PCA (see stage 4).
+- Fees associated with our role as Principal Certifying Authority (PCA).

 - Appointment of PCA form.

 - A covering letter outlining the procedures and when these forms are required to be sent in to us.

 Depending upon the scale of your project you may have to pay a bond or levy before collecting your complying development certificate.
 You will be advised by letter when your complying development certificate is issued if any bond or levy is required.